forwardkth/BBRobot/README.md

 1. Add formal WiFi robot project code under "BBRobot/WiFiRobot/"
 2. Add Json support for Multiple sensor data transmission

+2019
+Integrate BBIO c and cpp code to fix BlackLib pwm.
+The low level BBIO code is integrated to fix the PWM issue of BlackLib  for Beaglebone image with Linux kernal more than 3.7 up to 14.4.
+1. Add AdafruitBBIOLib (c and cpp)
+2. Add new C++ Servo class "AdafruitBBIOServo"
+3. update BBRobot code to fix the PWM and Servo control function
 ------------------------------------------------------------
 ![](http://ww2.sinaimg.cn/mw690/74505a4cgw1evho2onxwsj21kw16o7wh.jpg)
 ![](http://ww1.sinaimg.cn/mw690/74505a4cgw1evgrdvaux5j21kw16o1if.jpg)